landonwork/USCities/README.md

 This is a public repository with Python and R scripts involved in compiling and analyzing cross-sectional data scraped from <https://www.city-data.com>                   .
-The data set is a .csv file called all-nums.csv (names likely to change eventually).
+The data set is a .csv file called all_nums.csv (names likely to change eventually).
 The original text data from online was too big to upload but the script to extract the numbers from the text is available.